tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 ```
 The [[pre-condition]] is essential: binary search only works on data that is in ascending [[sorted order]].

-To find an element `x` in vector `v`, first looks at the *middle-most* of the vector.
+When searching for an element `x` in vector `v`, binary search first looks at the *middle-most* element of the vector.
 There are three possible cases:

-1. **The middle element is equal to `x`**.
+1. **`x` equals the middle-most element**.
 In this case `x` has been found and binary search immediately returns the position of `x`.
-2. **`x` is smaller than the middle element**.
-In this case, *if* `x` is in the vector it's among the values to the *left* of the middle element, and so binary search is run on this *left* half.
+2. **`x` is smaller than the middle-most element**.
+In this case, *if* `x` is in the vector it must be among the values to the *left* of the middle element, and so binary search is run on this *left* half.
-3. **`x` is bigger than the middle element**.
+3. **`x` is bigger than the middle-most element**.
 In this case, *if* `x` is in the vector it's among the values to the *right* of the middle element, and so binary search is run on this *right* half.

-What makes this so efficient is that each comparison discards *half* of the remaining elements.
-In contrast, each linear search comparison discards only 1 element.
+What makes this so efficient is that each time a middle-most element is checked,  *half* of the remaining elements are discarded.
+In contrast, each comparison step in linear search discards only 1 element.

 For example, suppose we're searching this sorted vector:
 ```